AlacrisIO/legicash-facts/invariants.md

 Voluntary repudiation: at any point, disgruntled users can either exit on the main chain, or entrust another facilitator (using the exact same facilitation contract) with exit.
+If the facilitator refuses to cooperate and sign the exit transaction, the user may publish the request on the main chain and the facilitator will be compelled to complete the exit under pain on.
 When the side-chain isn't well-formed anymore, or otherwise ceases to function, an additional involuntary repudiation takes place.

-A simple exit from a single user to the main chain is functionally equivalent to a general mass exit with only a single, voluntary, participant.
+A simple exit from a single user to the main chain is functionally equivalent to a general mass exit with only a single, voluntary, participant, though it takes a special path that doesn't scale as much but does ensure direct exit to the main chain.
-A mass exit takes several
+A mass exit usually takes several user exits in parallel.

-takes the form of
-an interactive proof that the XXXXXX
-If the user has pending transactions, he must first wait for the facilitator to post its last update, or to fail in which case adversarial updates will be posted.
-Only then will the user be able to do an exit.

 ## Code Extraction